ANTIGUA - FUN THINGS TO SEE AND DO

 - Walk through bustling St. John's Public Market on Saturday morning.
 Admire the stacks of fresh papayas, mangoes and other tropical fruits.
 Look for people cooking in traditional pottery coal pots.

-- Watch male frigate birds puff up their red chests to attract female frigates in Barbuda, Antigua's sister island.
+- Watch male frigate birds puff up their red chest pouches to attract female frigates in Barbuda, Antigua's sister island.

 - Take pictures of the friendly Antiguan school children, dressed in their colorful uniforms.

-- Follow Fig Tree Drive through Antigua's rainforest.
+- Follow Fig Tree Drive through the Antigua rainforest.
 Banana plantations line both sides of the road.
 (Antiguans call bananas figs.)

 - Do an island circumnavigation on the Kokomo Cat.

-- Visit Betty's Hope, a reconstructed 17th-century sugar mill, on the sight of Antigua's first plantation.
-It's the only fully-operational wind-powered sugar mill in the Caribbean.
+- Visit Betty's Hope, the first plantation in Antigua.
+The reconstructed 17th-century sugar mill is the only fully operational wind-powered sugar mill in the Caribbean.

-- Learn about Antigua's history from the multimedia presentation at Dow's Hill Interpretation Centre, near English Harbour.
+- Learn about the history of Antigua from the multimedia presentation at Dow's Hill Interpretation Centre, near English Harbour.

 Beaches and watersports

-- Sunbathe on some of Antigua's 365 beaches.
+- Sunbathe on some of the 365 beaches in Antigua.
 (Antigua has a beach for every day of the year.
 All are public.)

 - Take a day-trip to the island of Barbuda, where you'll find the pinkest beaches in the world.
 (Yes, even pinker than those in Bermuda.)
 Bring home a handful of tiny cameo-coloured shells.
 They're strewn like pink snow drifts across the beaches.

-- Take windsurfing lessons at one of the island’s resorts.
+- Take windsurfing lessons at an Antigua resort.

 - Go snorkeling at Prickly Pear Island.

-- Learn to scuba by signing up for a diving course at one of the island’s dive shops.
+- Learn to scuba by signing up for a diving course at one of the dive shops in Antigua.

-- If you dare, visit the clothes-optional beach at Hawksbill Beach Resort.
+- If you dare, visit the clothes-optional beach at Hawksbill by Rex Resort.

 Food and drink